Pritz395/Just-the-approach-/README.md

 **Weekly deliverables**

-We surface disclosure contacts via `security.txt` where possible, and add CSV (required) and PDF (optional) exports with strict redaction so evidence doesn’t leak.
+Task:- surface disclosure contacts via `security.txt` where possible, and add CSV (required) and PDF (optional) exports with strict redaction so evidence doesn’t leak.

 - `security.txt` detection (fetch/parse or a stub) integrated into "Convert to Issue" and the report flow, so disclosure contacts surface automatically.
 - CSV export for findings with CVE metadata included; snapshot tests confirming sensitive evidence does not leak in plain text.